simeononsecurity/simeononsecurity.ch/content/articles/syncthing-vs-freefilesync-comparison/index.en.md

 1. **Visual Comparison**: Offering a visual comparison of files and folders, FreeFileSync simplifies the process of identifying differences before synchronization.

-2. **Two-Way Sync**: FreeFileSync facilitates two-way synchronization, ensuring that changes on both ends are seamlessly reflected.
+2. **Two-Way Sync**: FreeFileSync facilitates two-way synchronization, ensuring that changes on both ends are smoothly reflected.

 3. **Scheduled Sync**: With the capability to automate synchronization tasks through scheduled jobs, it becomes a valuable tool for regular backups.

 4. **Filters and Exclusions**: FreeFileSync provides flexible filtering and exclusion options, allowing you to fine-tune the synchronization process to your specific needs.

-5. **Windows Integration**: Seamlessly integrated with the Windows context menu, FreeFileSync offers convenient and efficient file management.
+5. **Windows Integration**: smoothly integrated with the Windows context menu, FreeFileSync offers convenient and efficient file management.

 ### Why Choose FreeFileSync

 If you're a Windows user and favor a **user-friendly**, **visual approach** to synchronization, FreeFileSync is the ideal pick.
-Its **scheduled sync** feature streamlines the automation of backup tasks, and the seamless **Windows integration** enhances overall convenience.
+Its **scheduled sync** feature simplifies the automation of backup tasks, and the smooth **Windows integration** enhances overall convenience.

 Ready to experience the benefits of FreeFileSync?
 [Download FreeFileSync here](https://www.freefilesync.org/download.php).